-In January 2020, our board established a science and technology committee.
-The members of our science and technology committee are James Collins, Alan Ezekowitz and Mark Levin, and Dr. Collins serves as chair of the science and technology committee.
+The members of our science and technology committee are James Collins, Alan Ezekowitz Mark Levin and Robert J. Gould, who joined the committee in March 2021, and Dr. Collins serves as chair of the science and technology committee.
 The science and technology committee assists our board's oversight of our research activities and assists us in evaluating science and technology issues.
 Our science and technology committee's responsibilities include: